 - In-house CEREC technology enables us to provide you with same-day crowns and same-day veneers.

-- The Baker Street Dental group is established in 1973 and has been providing excellent dentistry services since then.
+- The Baker Street Dental group was established in 1973 and had been providing excellent dentistry services since then.

-- Proud winners of British Dental Association Good Practice award for past 4 years running.
+- Proud winners of the British Dental Association Good Practice award for past 4 years running.

 - Highest rated private emergency dentist in London with over 500+ 5 Star google verified reviews and over 200,000 satisfied patients served over the past 20 years.

-To find out more about our emergency dental services, visit our dedicated website 24h Emergency Dentist.
+To learn more about our emergency dental services, visit our dedicated website 24h Emergency Dentist.

 All dental insurance policies are accepted